nicokaiser/rpi-audio-receiver/README.md

 A simple, light weight audio receiver with Bluetooth (A2DP), AirPlay 1, Spotify Connect and UPnP.

+## ⚠️ A note on Raspberry Pi OS Bullseye

+The current version of Raspberry Pi OS (2021-10-30) is based on Debian 11 (Bullseye).
+This version does not contain the BlueALSA package (`bluealsa`) anymore. **So this project will not work with Raspberry Pi OS 2021-10-30 and newer.**

+In the future, I may try to re-add Bluetooth Audio support through Pulse Audio, but this requires quite some work and may not work on older devices like Raspberry Pi 1 and Raspberry Pi Zero.
+You may want to try [HiFiBerryOS](https://github.com/hifiberry/hifiberry-os/) for similar functionality.

 ## Features

 Devices like phones, tablets and computers can play audio via this receiver.